bright/new-www/content/blog/meet-ula-–-a-bright-culture-creator.md

 ## Does it mean that you could become a programmer someday?

 My maths teacher would be proud for sure. 😉 As you know at school I always enjoyed mathematics. **And I always felt like I came from two worlds: scientific and linguistic**.
 That could be quite a nice combo, don’t you think?
 Programming and learning TypeScript or any other technology looks to me like learning a new language.
 Maybe it is my future career. 😀

+## What does your typical day at work look like?
+Is there something like a typical day at work?

+Meetings and interviews mostly set the rhythm of my day.
+But I also have some permanent elements like weekly Monday meetings with my team, 1:1s with the girls from the HR & Marketing squad, quarter retrospectives or planning sessions.
+I plan  a lot and I try to manage my time wisely, but there are also days when I have to switch context very quickly.
+Some issues are hard to predict.
+You need to be flexible.
+What is crucial to me is also finding time for deep work when I can focus on my individual tasks.
+So, to some extent my days are typical, but typical in a non-typical way. 🙂

+## After hours you teach English teenagers and adults in the local language school.
+Why?
+What does it give you?